Prospecting: 10 proven strategies for sales professionals

 10. Follow up, follow up, follow up

 Finally, the fruits of your labor generally do not show up on the first contact.
 Moving a lead from lukewarm to hot requires work.
-This means multiple phone calls, emails, sending additional information, and other follow-up activities.
+This means sending follow up emails, making multiple phone calls, forwarding additional information, and other follow-up activities.

 Timely follow-ups are reliable ways to build a relationship and demonstrate your determination and trustworthiness.
 Anything – from casual “just checking in” or a “thank you” note, to sending a draft proposal or product specs on time – goes a long way in increasing your chances of making a sale.